Skip to content

 One fundamental aspect of biological systems is their inherent complexity.
 Biological processes often involve intricate interactions between multiple components, feedback loops, and non-intuitive dynamics.
 In many cases, linear models fail to capture the full complexity and richness of these systems.
 This limitation has led to the recognition of the importance of nonlinear models in understanding and describing biological phenomena.

 Nonlinear systems play a crucial role in biology, as they accurately represent the intricate relationships and interdependencies among different variables.
-Unlike linear systems, where the output is directly proportional to the input, nonlinear systems exhibit more intricate behaviors, often displaying unexpected patterns and emergent properties.
+Unlike linear systems, where the output is directly proportional to the input, nonlinear systems exhibit more intricate behaviours, often displaying unexpected patterns and emergent properties.
 Nonlinearity arises when the relationship between variables is nonlinear, meaning that small changes in the input can result in disproportionate and non-proportional changes in the output.
 In biological systems, nonlinear dynamics can arise from various factors.
-For example, the interactions between biomolecules within a cell, the regulatory networks governing gene expression, or the feedback mechanisms in neuronal networks all give rise to nonlinear behavior.
-Nonlinear systems can exhibit phenomena such as oscillations, chaos, bifurcations, and stability transitions, which are critical for understanding the behavior of biological systems at different scales.
+For example, the interactions between biomolecules within a cell, the regulatory networks governing gene expression, or the feedback mechanisms in neuronal networks all give rise to nonlinear behaviours.
+Nonlinear systems can exhibit phenomena such as oscillations, chaos, bifurcations, and stability transitions, which are critical for understanding the behaviours of biological systems at different scales.

 This laboratory exercise will introduce a couple of non-linear properties and different non-linear systems.

-Transient stationary behavior
+Transient stationary behaviours

-Concept of transient and stationary behavior
+Concept of transient and stationary behaviours

-Firstly, let's delve into the concept of transient and stationary behavior.
+Firstly, let's delve into the concept of transient and stationary behaviour.
 These two phases describe the different states a system can exhibit.
-The system can undergo adjustments, such as responding to an external stimulus, which is known as transient behavior.
+The system can undergo adjustments, such as responding to an external stimulus, which is known as transient behaviour.
 On the other hand, the system can be in a stationary or steady-state phase where it remains unchanged over time.
 Since biological systems are often subjected to external stimuli, they frequently transition between these phases.
 The duration of this transition, known as the transient time, may vary between systems, resulting in different amounts of time spent in the stationary phase.

 In this part of the lab, we will work with a simple model describing the signalling between glucose and insulin.
-As this system is constantly active, and can be affected by external factors, it is suitable to observe transient and stationary behaviors.
+As this system is constantly active, and can be affected by external factors, it is suitable to observe transient and stationary behaviours.

 Glucose-insulin model